mukorodgreat/Data-Analysis-Projects/README.md

 In this phase I will be carry out an exploratory data analysis on the Superstore Sales Dataset using the traditional Ms. Excel tools and the Ms. Excel Power Query Tools in which produce the above Dashboard
 - A.	Data cleaning and preprocessing
-        - I.	 Load the Dataset to Excel:
+  1. Load the Dataset to Excel:
-        - II.
-Inspect and Understand the Data:
+  2. Inspect and Understand the Data:
-        - III.
-Handle Missing Values (If any):
+  3. Handle Missing Values (If any):
-        - IV.
-Calculate Summary Statistics:
+  4. Calculate Summary Statistics:
-        - V.	 Data Modelling/Normalization:
+  5. Data Modelling/Normalization:
 - B.	Data Visualization:
 - C.	Hypothesis Testing/ Statistical analysis:
 - D.	Documentation: